openhab/openhab-docs/developers/ide/eclipse.md

     - using Git bash console go to `git\openhab2-addons\bom\openhab-addons`
-    - recreate the BOM with: `mvn -DskipChecks -DskipTests clean install` Now go back to Eclipse, close and re-open the `app.bndrun` file and you should be able to find the binding in the list now.
+    - recreate the BOM with: `mvn -DskipChecks -DskipTests clean install` Now go back to Eclipse, close and re-open the `app.bndrun` file and now you should be able to find the binding in the list.

 1. Save and click "Resolve": a window with the list of resolved bundles will be shown.
     Click `Finish` and save the file.